-- Division Playing Rules: HGSL follows ASA rules and regulations.
+- Division Playing Rules: HGSL follows USA Softball rules and regulations.
 This document outlines all exceptions, clarifications, or modifications that we have implemented as a League.
 This is very important for you and all your Coaches to be familiar with, and keep it with you always! - Coach Sportsmanship Agreement: This is something you should already be familiar with!
 Live by it! - Player/Parent Agreement: Every player/parent is required to review and accept this agreement during the online registration process.
-Please see No Tolerance Policy for more information.

-Should a coach note a player or parent that is not adhering to this agreement, please notify the Board of Directors immediately.
+Please see No Tolerance Policy for more information. - IMPORTANT Should a coach observe a player or parent that is not adhering to the Player/Parent Agreement, please notify the Board of Directors immediately.
 Coaches reserve the right to reprimand players who are not adhering to the Agreement in an appropriate manner and provide a reasonable consequence (i.e. loss of playing time).
-Coaches also reserve the right make an attempt to calmly and safely www.HGSLNH.com
+Coaches also reserve the right to make an attempt to calmly and safely request a spectator to leave the premises.